r-mc2/verum-archives/Campaigns/20 - Shadow of Tyre/Transcripts/Session 17.md

 (The party all hold hands and place hands upon Toot to support The Bearer of The Eye)

 > **Arcadum**: As each of you place your hands upon Toot, and upon each other, and stand against the weight of knowledge as one, the dragon will begin to answer.
 (To be clear what was your question, Criken?)<br>
-**Moe**: What is the nature of the relationship between the Astral Traveler and the Enemy?
+**Moe**: What is the nature of the relationship between the Astral Traveller and the Enemy?
 And more specifically, is her death the cause of this rift?<br>
 **Hizigori**: Their story begins in a place at the-

 (Third saving throw: `24+4+2=30`)